Quick answer: Yes. If you use a gaming PC in India, a UPS is worth it.

 How much UPS capacity is enough?

-In general: higher GPU + higher PSU = higher UPS requirement.
+In general: bigger GPU + bigger PSU = higher UPS requirement.

-Where a UPS fits in the GeekoCity philosophy
+Where a UPS fits in the GeekoCity approach

-If you’re building a gaming PC under ₹1,00,000, UPS is not extra spend — it’s part of the platform stability.
+If you’re building a gaming PC under ₹1,00,000, a UPS is not “extra”.
+It’s part of making the whole system stable.